-- All students seeking admission to the School of Education must submit their test scores on the WPCT, SAT or ACT. - All entering freshmen may be admitted to the School of Education if they meet the University's regular admission standards. - 3.
+- Candidates seeking admission to the teacher preparation program must have a combined score on the WPCT, SAT, ACT or GRE at or above the statewide median score for the prior school year.
+However, persons who have a bachelor's degree or persons who are twenty-one years of age or older and have completed at least two years of college, demonstrating in their course work a command of the basic skills, shall not be required to submit these test scores. - All entering freshmen may be admitted to the School of Education if they meet the University's regular admission standards. - 3.
 Students transferring into Seattle University who seek admission to the School of Education must have a g.p.a. of 2.5, either cumulative or based on most recent 90 credits hours and, if applying for the secondary education program, a g.p.a. of 2.75 in the intended major teaching field. - 4.
 Students already attending Seattle University who wish to transfer to the School of Education must have a cumulative g.p.a. of 2.5 based on a minimum of 25 credit hours taken at Seattle University and, if applying for the secondary education programs, a g.p.a. of 2.75 in the intended major teaching field.